 If you cannot complete the enrollment form yourself, a family member, caregiver, or authorized representative can complete the enrollment form on your behalf.
 (A paper form (Spanish | Portuguese) is also available.)

-If you or someone in your family has a special healthcare need, remember to take it into consideration when preparing your emergency supply kit.
+We all need to be prepared for emergencies.
+If you or someone in your family has an access or functional need, remember to take it into consideration when preparing your emergency supply kit.
 If you take medication or use a medical treatment on a regular basis, be sure you have what you need to care for yourself for at least three days.